janardhanamt/weblogic/webcenter-content/wcc-document-security/08-configuring-custom-metadata-profile-and-rules/08-configuring-custom-metadata-profile-and-rules.md

 1. **Similarly to Add PolicyType MetaData Field as Dropdown (Option List), follow these steps:**

-   - Repeat the last step to add Custom metadata.
+   - Repeat the previous  step 3 and 4 to add **Custom Metadata** using these info.
    - **Field Caption:** Name of the Field.
          ```
          <copy>PolicyType</copy>